-In the south of the Regional Park an artificial bank has been installed at WaterWorks Nature Reserve, to date there is no evidence of Kingfisher using the bank.
-On the

-Queen Elizabeth Olympic Park two nest banks have been installed, there is also no evidence of use here to date.
+In the south of the Regional Park an artificial bank has been installed at WaterWorks Centre nature reserve, to date there is no evidence of Kingfisher using the bank.
+On Queen Elizabeth Olympic Park two nest banks have been installed, there is also no evidence of use here to date.